 What is the Good Life Institute?
-The Good Life Institute was formed as a branding initiative for the Town of Vermilion, in consultation with the Vermilion & District Chamber of Commerce, local businesses and community organizations.
+The Good Life Institute was formed as a branding initiative for the Town of Vermilion, in consultation with local businesses and community organizations.
 The mission of The Good Life Institute is to provide top notch hands-on learning classes and events that allow you to discover your passion: Live it, Learn it and Take it to the next level.
 The Town of Vermilion and its residents live the good life, and would like to share this commitment with the world.

 Where is the Good Life Institute located?
 The Good Life Institute is located in Vermilion, Alberta, Canada.
 Situated under blue skies and atop the valley of the Vermilion River, Vermilion is a beautiful town to visit or call home.
 The town is easily accessed from points east and west by the Yellowhead, Alberta Highway 16, or from points north and south via Alberta Highway 41.
 More information on the Town of Vermilion can be found here.

 What can I do when I visit Vermilion?
 Vermilion has numerous outlets for your enjoyment.

 Shopping: Vermilion offers a variety of specialty shops and products.
 The central business area along Historic Main Street offers pedestrian-friendly shopping at dozens of stores – including two of Vermilion’s original businesses.
 Lakeland Mall houses several feature shops in a comfortable indoor setting.
 Railway Avenue and 47th Avenue are home to businesses that showcase expertise in automotives, agriculture, construction and landscaping.

 Wellness & Beauty: Our community is a centre for health and wellness.
 Skilled and qualified practitioners offer sessions in massage, aromatherapy and natural healing.
 Vermilion’s spas provide a full range of aesthetic and relaxation services.